Common searched topics: Manufacturing, Label printing, Sales order

 How does this work?

-As soon as the purchase order push is enabled, inFlow will push your inventory value to Quickbooks Online.
-It’s important that your inventory value is accurate in inFlow and QuickBooks Online before enabling the integration.
+As soon as the purchase order push is enabled, inFlow will push your inventory value to QuickBooks Online.
+Your inventory value must be accurate in inFlow and QuickBooks Online before enabling the integration.

 Before setup checklist